Foreign Tourists in China: From Cities to Small-Town Adventures

 According to Qunar’s research team, the expansion of China’s 240-hour transit visa-free policy gives foreign visitors more time to explore.
 At the same time, better transport in smaller cities makes travel easier.
 Together, these changes are turning “small-town exploration” into a new wave of inbound tourism.

 Official figures also show the broader impact of easier entry.
-In the first half of 2025, 13.64 million foreigners entered China visa-free, a year-on-year increase of 53.9%.
+In the first half of 2025, 13.64 million foreigners entered China visa-free, representing a 53.9% year-on-year increase.

 xizang travel